-4 Industry-specific offences and defences

-Are there any industry-specific offences and defences?
+4 Industry-specific offences and defences or antitrust exemptions Are there any industry-specific offences and defences or antitrust exemptions?

 In Chile there are no industry-specific offences and defences provided for under the DL 211.
 Therefore, any agreement between competitors should be judged under the general provisions of DL 211.
-There is only one statutory exemption related to the promotion of the Chilean merchant navy according to Decree Law 3,059 of 1979.
+Regarding antitrust exemptions, there is only one statutory exemption related to the promotion of the Chilean merchant navy according to Decree Law 3,059 of 1979.